Perspectilt/Bouncy/README.md

 # Bouncy
-A simple single-particle collision simulator written in Python.
+A simple single-particle physics collision simulator written in Python.